jasonbak/jasonbak.github.io/_posts/projects/2018-05-07-journal-analysis.md

 There is a non-trivial amount of processing to be done on the journals as I have journals for different years in different file types and formats.
 I have a single .docx file for 2014, 2015, and 2016; a single .tex file for 2017; and my 2018 entries have all been in Dropbox Paper.
 Each of these different file formats have a different scheme of formatting journal entries.
 Wan and I needed to consider a data structure to make analysis possible across varying time frames, i.e., weeks, months, years.
 At the same time, our data format needs to be compatible with various natural language processing libraries.

 We experimented with TextBlob, NLTK's VADER, and Stanford's CoreNLP sentiment analyzers.
-We tested all three on a random sample of our journal entries, and found that VADER was the best at accurately reflecting our protagonist's sentiments.
+We tested all three on a random sample of my journal entries and found that VADER was the best at accurately reflecting my sentiment.

 We also used RNNs and LSTMs via textgenrnn to generate Jason-like entries.

-This was a neat project to work on as I was able to reflect on my last few years and recall events with an added layer of rough data analysis.

 Lately, I’ve been incorporating meta-data about my days into each daily entry.
 Currently, this isn’t much data to warrant analysis, but in the future I’d like to perform similar analysis on this meta-data.